OvgumSezen/OpenDataHubClient/README.md

 # OpenDataHubClient
-OpenDataHub Client is a Library to simplify the integration of OpenDataHub in Java projects.
+OpenDataHubClient is a Library to simplify the integration of OpenDataHub in Java projects.